 - Chronic pain is a major problem for many veterans, due to battlefield injuries.

 - Chronic pain affects 60% of veterans who served in the Middle East, and more than 50% of older veterans in the VA health care system.

-- Chronic pain is often treated with opioid painkillers, which can lead to a substance use disorder.
-Sometimes people to rely on illegal drugs like heroin.
+- Chronic pain is often treated with opioid painkillers, which can lead to a substance use disorder, especially if the Veteran turns to heroin.

 Posttraumatic Stress Disorder (PTSD)

-- Exposure to combat and other life- threatening situations can be very traumatic and not only cause physical injuries, but psychological wounds
+- Exposure to combat and other life-threatening situations can be very traumatic.
+It can lead to both physical injuries and long-lasting psychological wounds.

-- PTSD is very common among veterans – it effects 1 in 3 veterans who seek help with substance abuse.
+- PTSD is very common among veterans – it affects 1 in 3 veterans who seek help for a substance use disorder.

 - Veterans often try to cope with PTSD by drinking heavily or using other substances to help cope with their emotional and psychological pain.